 My original research was focused on popular religion in relation to processes of social, political and cultural change in the southern Mexican state of Oaxaca, especially the cultural and symbolic dimensions of religious practice and performance.
-Since then my work has developed along two main research lines related to the institutional Catholic Church: The first focus is indigenous theology in Mexico as a movement propelled by both conservative and ‘progressive’ liberation theological wings of the Catholic Church, and which shapes the ideology and practices of indigenous and popular movements, or forms of neoliberalism itself.
-The second focus is on the influence of media technology in contemporary church evangelizing strategies, as seen in the celebrations of the Virgen de Guadalupe in Mexico City, and the Señor de los Milagros in Lima, Peru.
-This project, still ongoing, explores the mediatization of Catholicism in terms of how it affects the Church’s ways of framing Catholicism and making it accessible, and shapes people’s ways of seeing and relating to sacred images and representations—all this in the context of the social and political role of the institutional church at both local, national and global levels.
+Since then my work has developed along two main research lines related to the institutional Roman Catholic Church: the first focus is the Indigenous Theology movement in Mexico as propelled by both conservative and so-called progressive, liberation theological wings of the Church.
+The second is on dynamics of mediation and the intervention of media technologies in contemporary Church evangelizing strategies, as seen in the celebrations of the Virgen de Guadalupe in Mexico City, and the Señor de los Milagros in Lima, Peru.
+This project explored the mediatization of Catholicism in terms of how Church framings of Catholicism shape people’s ways of seeing and relating to sacred images and representations—all this in the context of the social and political role of the institutional church at both local, national and global levels.
 In my thinking about these themes I attend to theoretical frameworks related to the mediation and the politics of knowledge, indigeneity and cultural mixing; ethnography; media and materiality; aesthetic and other cultural dimensions of religious practices; and religion and subjectivity.
-I am currently developing a long-standing interest in transcultural psychiatry by pursuing a master’s degree in counseling psychology.
+In addition, building on a long-standing interest in transcultural psychiatry I completed an MA program in counseling psychology in 2017.

-2017.
-Norget, Kristin, Valentina Napolitano and Maya Mayblin (eds.).
-The Anthropology of Catholicism: A Reader (Berkeley: University California Press).
+2017 Norget, Kristin, Valentina Napolitano and Maya Mayblin (eds.)
+The Anthropology of Catholicism: A Reader.
+Berkeley: University of California Press.